 Mr. Leonid Brezhnev, the Secretary-General of the Soviet Communist Party, made one of his first?

-Mr. Leonid Brezhnev, the Secretary-General of the Soviet Communist Party, made one of his first public appearances in Moscow on Friday (8 July) since being elected President of the Soviet Union.
+Background: Mr. Leonid Brezhnev, the Secretary-General of the Soviet Communist Party, made one of his first public appearances in Moscow on Friday (8 July) since being elected President of the Soviet Union.

 At their meeting, Mr Brezhnev handed Mr Toon a reply to a letter from President Jimmy Carter.
 No official details have been given, but it's understood the letters were connected with recent U.S. efforts to arrange a summit between Mr Carter and Mr Brezhnev.